pywbem/pywbemtools/docs/pywbemcli/commands.rst

 If the ``--deep-inheritance``/``--di`` command option is set, all direct and indirect subclasses are included in the result.
-Otherwise, only one level of the class hierarchy is in the result.
+Otherwise, only one level of the class hierarchy is included in the result.

 .. index:: pair: result filters; class enumerate command